baba iya

 ★ iya ★

-Since coming to wander by the waters of Wašíŋ Wakpá, i have conducted a localized education and art distribution campaign to combat American exceptionalist propaganda.
-Beginning with a series of linocut carvings, graphics woven with surrealist quotes—like “Comrade Eros Makes Love & Revolution” by René Depestre and “Treason to Whiteness is Loyalty to Humanity” from Race Traitor, we stamped them onto political education booklets.
-These were then distributed in Little Free Libraries across the city.
-This blossomed into art builds where comrades and community members came together to make agit-prop, watch revolutionary films, share food & drink, receive acudetox, and recite poetry—all free of charge.
+since coming to wander by the waters of Wašíŋ Wakpá, i have conducted a localized education and art distribution campaign to combat Amerikan propaganda. beginning with a series of linocut carvings, graphics woven with surrealist quotes—like “Comrade Eros Makes Love & Revolution” by René Depestre and “Treason to Whiteness is Loyalty to Humanity” from Race Traitor— were stamped onto political education booklets which subsequently where distributed in Little Free Libraries across the city. this activity bloomed into art builds where comrades and community members came together to make agit-prop, watch revolutionary films, receive acudetox, recite poetry, and share food & drink.

-Through studies and discussions within an organized anti—colonial colonial book club, i came to create a visual synthesis of Paulo Freire’s "Pedagogy of the Oppressed," paired with a proposal for a local autonomous governance test project.
-That work is still emerging as the seeds are shared.
+Through problem posing education and dialogic discussions within an organized anti—colonial book club, i came to create a visual synthesis of Paulo Freire’s "Pedagogy of the Oppressed," paired with a proposal for a local autonomous governance test project. that work is still emerging as the seeds are shared.

-This past November, we published and blossomed a femifesto for socialist surrealism within a soirée of communistic camaraderie; an evening abundant in conversations with communal oracles, collages of femme fatale luminaries, quotation cards, dazabaos drawn up to decry dystopia, enchanting libations, transcendent tattoos, poignant poetry, cunty chaos, and so much more marvelousness.
+101 years and 1 month post the inculcation of surrealism into the lexicon of European pedagogy, i self-published a “femifesto for socialist surrealism” within a soirée of communistic camaraderie; an evening abundant in conversations with communal oracles, collages of femme fatale luminaries, quotation cards, dazabaos drawn up to decry dystopia, enchanting libations, transcendent tattoos, poignant poetry, and cunty chaos. the event unveiled herstories and pathways for our futures, of art movements rooted in serving the people, liberating the mind from colonial indoctrination, and transforming societies into worlds of marvelousness.

 she • we • fae